 These fundamentals might sound like common sense.
-But a lot of marketers forget these basics when they’re caught up in the creative process of creating social media posts.
-So just in case, some quick pointers:
+But a lot of marketers forget these basics when they’re caught up in the process of creating social media posts.
+So just in case, here are some quick pointers:

-Before thinking about your action triggers, you want to make sure you know exactly what you’re trying to get out of them.
-The most effective CTA’s guide your audience through the process of making a purchase.
+Before thinking about your triggers, zero down what action in specific you’re trying to get out of them.
+The most effective CTAs guide your audience through the process of making a purchase.

 Your marketing team, sales team, and social media team will have to work together to define this process and set goals accordingly.
-And, then plan the social media posts and CTA’s to help you achieve these goals.
-For instance you might create posts to generate engagement, including:
+And then plan social media posts and CTAs to help you achieve these goals.
+For instance, you might create posts to generate engagement, including:

 - Driving sales and sign-ups to your landing page

 - Alert readers of sales, discounts, and promotional events

 …and much more!

 The call-to-action would then be decided as per these goals.

 If you have not set your goals yet, don’t fret about it.
 You can use these goals as a reference point for setting your own.